Everything we know about Harmony Montgomery’s disappearance

 Known to child welfare, a violent father and a seven-year-old missing for two years: What happened to Harmony Montgomery?

 Harmony Montgomery has not been seen since around October 2019 but authorities only started searching for her in December 2021.
-Two weeks on, questions are mounting around how a seven-year-old child could suddenly vanish and fall through the cracks, writes Rachel Sharp
+Three weeks on into the investigation and questions are continuing to mount around how a seven-year-old child could suddenly vanish and fall through the cracks, writes Rachel Sharp

-It’s been two weeks since the name Harmony Montgomery first hit headlines across the US when a missing persons investigation was launched to find the seven-year-old girl.
+It’s been three weeks since the name Harmony Montgomery first hit headlines across the US when a missing persons investigation was launched to find the seven-year-old girl.

 Since then, her father and stepmother have both been arrested and charged.